-- 15.5 In this church it shall be the minister(s), deacons, secretary and treasurer who together are the charity trustees of the church at the time of adoption of this Constitution or the registration of the charity with the Charity Commission.33 - 15.6 The Church Members' Meeting shall arrange for the annual appointment of Church Officers who shall by the nature of their responsibilities be Charity Trustees. - 15.7 A person (who is not disqualified by statute) may not be a Charity Trustee unless that person has been Baptised in the manner described in the Declaration of Principle referred to in clause 3.
-34 - 15.8 A close family member (spouse, parent, child, sibling) of a serving charity trustee shall be eligible for appointment as a charity trustee.
-35 - 15.9 Charity Trustees shall serve so long as they have the support of the Church Members' Meeting and (except for those in ministerial office) shall be actively appointed and reappointed at least once every three years. - 15.10 Charity trustees (except for those in ministerial office and the church officers referred to in 15.6 above) shall be appointed for one term of three years with the opportunity to be nominated for one further three year term only that must be followed by a vacant year when they shall not be eligible for reappointment. - 15.11 The appointment of Charity Trustees shall be undertaken by processes that are public, clear and open so that all Church Members are enabled to consider prayerfully who should be appointed as Charity Trustees.
-The process shall ensure that notice is given of any forthcoming election so that Church Members may freely nominate prospective Charity Trustees whose names shall be submitted (after they have indicated a willingness to be appointed) for decision to the Church Members with the intention of ensuring that those appointed have a sufficient level of support from them. - 15.12 In this church:- - 15.12.1 Nominations for the role of Charity Trustee other than a Minister shall be made to the Church Secretary (or equivalent) not later than three Sundays (or other regular weekly meeting time when the Church gathers together) before the Ordinary Church Members' Meeting at which the election is to be held.
-Nominations must be submitted in writing with the supporting signature of two other Church Members and the consent of the candidate.
-No person may nominate or second more than one candidate, or himself or herself.
-Requests for nominations shall be made at all services on the two Sundays (or other regular weekly meeting time when the Church gathers together) immediately before that Sunday when nominations must cease.
+- 15.8 Charity Trustees shall serve so long as they have the support of the Church Members' Meeting and (except for those in ministerial office) shall be actively appointed and reappointed at least once every three years. - 15.9 Charity trustees (except for those in ministerial office and the church officers referred to in 15.6 above) shall be appointed for one term of three years with the opportunity to be nominated for one further three year term only that must be followed by a vacant year when they shall not be eligible for reappointment. - The appointment of Charity Trustees shall be undertaken by processes that are public, clear and open so that all Church Members are enabled to consider prayerfully who should be appointed as Charity Trustees.
+The process shall ensure that notice is given of any forthcoming election so that Church Members may freely nominate prospective Charity Trustees whose names shall be submitted (after they have indicated a willingness to be appointed) for decision to the Church Members with the intention of ensuring that those appointed have a sufficient level of support from them.

+15.11 In this church:-